Computer Programming with Python

 Grading Policy

-Released each Friday, due the following Thursday at 11:59 pm ET--Canvas submission.
+Released each Wednesday, due the following Tuesday at 11:59 pm PT — Canvas submission.

-The completed and compiled Jupyter notebook (including the exercises)--Canvas submission.
-Due the midnight before each class (Wednesdays 11:59pm)
+The completed and compiled Jupyter notebook (including the exercises) — Canvas submission.
+Due the midnight before each class (Wednesdays 11:59 pm PT).

-Quize is based on last lecture.
-Attendance, discussion, Piazza/Ed posts, peer-citation, and peer-code reviews.
+Quiz based on last lecture.
+Attendance, discussion, Piazza/Ed posts, peer-citation, and structured peer code reviews.

 • Final (Individual) Capstone Project30 %